``

 Cooper, A. R.

 Alfred Reginald Cooper.
 He died at the High Street on 13 November 1940, aged 16.
-He was an Assistant Mechanic, the "dearly loved son" of Mr. A. L. Cooper, and his wife, nee Kirk, of 28 Farthingloe Road.
+He was an Assistant Mechanic, the "dearly loved son" of Mr A L Cooper, and his wife, née Kirk, of 28 Farthingloe Road

 November 1941